Pulimurugan: Plot

 Shiva and Benny hear that a confidant of Ramaiya was in police custody.
 Seeing a possibility of leaking the information, they are forced to transport it overnight.
 Shiva offered Murugan sanctuary in Kasaragod under Daddy's protection and deceived him that the police are in pursuit to arrest him for the tiger killing.
 A team led by Zachariya arrived at Murugan's home.
 Murugan with his family escaped to Mangalore in the transport and managed to escape the cops.
 He delivered the ganja and Manikuttan's job had been approved.
 Murugan impressed Daddy and earned his trust by helping in his business activities.
 Meanwhile, more people are killed by tigers at Puliyoor.
 In an encounter with Zachariya, Murugan learnt that Daddy was illegally producing hash oil and exporting it under cover of the pharmacy where Manikuttan was working.

 Manikuttan co-operated with the cops to capture Daddy.
 Shiva caught Manikuttan extracting evidence of their activities and tortured him.
 Murugan rescued Manikuttan; in the ensuing fight, Shiva was accidentally killed by Murugan.
 The cops ambushed Daddy but he escaped.
 After narrating the events, the hooded stranger is revealed to be Daddy, who is seeking revenge for Shiva's death.
 Daddy assembles a group of assassins and ambushes Balaraman and Poongayi Sasi, where they take Balaraman and send Sasi back with severe injuries.
 Murugan returns home and learns about the events, where he heads to kill Daddy.
-A battle with the assassins ensues where Murugan kills them all, but gets attacked by Daddy.
+A fight with the assassins ensues where Murugan kills them all, but gets attacked by Daddy.
 A fight ensues where Murugan saves Balaram from the tiger's den and defeats Daddy.
 Daddy gets killed and eaten by the tiger, when Murugan rescues Balaram and gets out of that den.